jtv/libpqxx/include/pqxx/doc/escaping.md

 actually a parameter; it's just a way to inform the `params` constructor about the prevailing client encoding.
 It doesn't _usually_ need to know that, but it can come as a nasty surprise when suddenly it does, in the case of arrays or composite objects.
-So it's a good habit always to pass the trarnsaction, the connection, or the `encoding_group` as the first parameter to let the `params` know what encoding to use.
+So it's a good habit always to pass the transaction, the connection, or the `encoding_group` as the first parameter to let the `params` know what encoding to use.
 Especially so when you're using it in template code where the types of the parameters aren't necessarily known _a priori._